 - When ordering products online, send a message to the seller requesting zero plastic packaging.

 Do this ahead of time so you don’t end up surprised by Styrofoam packing peanuts or plastic air pillows.

 - Before buying new durable plastic products, try to borrow, rent, or buy secondhand first.

 Use Craigslist to find electronics.
 Check out DVDs from the library or subscribe to Netflix instead of buying them.
 Check to see if your community has a tool lending library before buying a tool you’ll only use a few times.
 Share stuff through Freecycle or barter exchange sites.

-You’ll find many, many more ideas for going plastic-free in my Plastic-Free Guide.
+You’ll find many, many more ideas for going plastic-free and reducing your plastic footprint in my Plastic-Free Guide.
 What are your favorite solutions?